damaidec/damaidec.github.io/Command-and-control/Interacting-with-agent.md

 ![alt text](img/image-11.png)

 Another thing to note here if the computer or ID name is in red color it means you have a high privilege user.
-It could be an admin or NT service.
+It could be an admin or NT service that you could use to elevate into NT authority.

 ![alt text](img/image-16.png)